top of page

 • Mystery – books with puzzles, secrets, or crimes to solve

-• Science Fiction – fictional stories invloving scientific technology and special settings such as outer space or alien worlds
+• Science Fiction – fictional stories involving scientific technology and special settings such as outer space or alien worlds

 • Poetry – writing with rhythm, rhyme, or imagery